delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_mask_pl/ADLS_to_Cassandra/AzureFunctionDeployment.md

 ## Prerequisites
 - Azure CLI installed on the local machine
 - Access to an Azure subscription with permission to deploy Azure Function Apps
-- ADLS_to_Cosmos ZIP file containing the Azure Function App code and configuration
+- ADLS_to_Cassandra ZIP file containing the Azure Function App code and configuration

 ---